 Aboriginal and Torres Strait Islander Students

 There is a different application process for students who apply as an Aboriginal or Torres Strait Islander student to the Joint Medical Program.
-You're not required to lodge the online Joint Medical Program direct university application and aren't required to sit the Undergraduate Medicine and Health Sciences Test (UMAT).
+You're not required to lodge the online Joint Medical Program direct university application and aren't required to sit the University Clinical Aptitude Test (UCAT).

 Each year, up to 17 places are set aside for admission into the Joint Medical Program for applicants of Aboriginal and Torres Strait Islander descent.
 Currently there are 75 Aboriginal and Torres Strait Islander students enrolled in our degree.
 To date 105 Aboriginal and Torres Strait Islander doctors have graduated from our program.